 Ascites refers to an accumulation of fluid in the peritoneal cavity.
-If a tumor disease in the stomach area is the cause of ascites, one speaks of a malign ascites.
+If a tumor disease is the cause of ascites, one speaks of a malign ascites.
 In these cases, the peritoneal (ascitic) fluid often contains tumor cells.
 Via peritoneocentesis (fluid sampling from the peritoneal cavity), it is possible to extract tumor cells from the peritoneal fluid.
 The cells are enriched in the laboratory.
 Afterwards, these cancer cells are ideally suitable for a specific characterization of the tumor disease.

 Tumor cell clusters from ascites fluid: nuclei colored in blue, tumor-specific markers colored in red and green

-With regard to the production of such vaccines in particular, it can be of critical importance to cryopreserve part of the tumor tissue after an operation.
-Uomorphis[LvC1] offers such cryopreservation, either as standard preservation frozen in the gas phase of liquid nitrogen at a temperature of under -190°C or as LIFE-cryopreservation, in which the tumor cells are isolated and frozen alive in a computer-controlled specialized medium.
+The standard procedure for the storage of tumor tissue involves formalin fixation and embedding of the fixed tissue in paraffin blocks (FFPE blocks).
+The quality of FFPE block tissue is quit often impaired by various formalin-fixation related artefacts.
+This can undoubtedly be a serious drawback for present and future analytical procedures.
+Keeping this in mind, it can be of critical importance to have higher quality tumor tissue at hand.
+Deep-freezing (cryopreservation) of the tumor tissue is the solution.
+Uomorphis as part of the NextGen Oncology Group offers such cryopreservation, either as standard preservation frozen in the gas phase of liquid nitrogen at a temperature of under -190°C or as LIFE cryopreservation, in which the tumor cells are isolated and frozen alive in a computer-controlled specialized medium.

 To determine the best and most promising course of action in your case, you are very welcome to contact Prof. Bojar for a personal consultation.